blueluchador/CleanArchitecture/README.md

 docker-compose -f docker-compose.yml -f docker-compose.override.yml up --build --always-recreate-deps
 ```

-Once the container stack is up and running, browse to `http://localhost:5999/api-docs` to view the API documentation.
+When the container stack is up and running, browse to `http://localhost:5999/api-docs` to view the API documentation.
+Press <kbd>Ctrl</kbd> + <kbd>C</kbd> when done to terminate the application.

 To teardown the application, type the following command.